crate/cloud-docs/docs/reference/glossary.md

 (glossary)=
 # Glossary

-This article is a glossary.
-It is meant to provide a general overview about the terminology used by CrateDB Cloud products.

-The glossary will support you understanding the basic meaning of concepts in the CrateDB Cloud Console and its documentation, the Croud CLI, and other resources related to CrateDB Cloud.
+This glossary will support you understanding the basic meaning of concepts in the CrateDB Cloud Console and its documentation, the Croud CLI, and other resources related to CrateDB Cloud.
 The items are presented in alphabetical order.

 :::{note}
-While learning about CrateDB Cloud, please also visit the {ref}`CrateDB glossary <crate-reference:appendix-glossary>`It enumerates all terms related to the CrateDB database in general.
+While learning about CrateDB Cloud, please also visit the {ref}`CrateDB glossary <crate-reference:appendix-glossary>`.
+It describes all terms related to the CrateDB database in general.
 :::